- Trip GradeModerate

-If you are habituated to city life and are used to technologies, then you may feel difficult to adjust to the typical teahouses on the trek route.
+If you are habituated to city life and are used to technologies, then you may find it difficult to adjust to the typical teahouses on the trek route.
 Because you will only get the basic facilities and you have to compromise on your sophisticated living.

 Also, since you will ascend to the largest height at 4130 meters, some may feel symptoms of altitude sickness on ascending further.
 But, with a little consideration of its preventive measures, you will have easy ascend with lesser risks.

 If you are trekking in the monsoon you may face leech bites and slippery trails.
 Or, your winter trekking may see the snowy and slippery trails and colder surroundings.
-But if you trek slowly, cautiously with proper gears, then the difficulty of the Annapurna Base Camp is easily overcome.
+But if you trek slowly, and cautiously with proper gear, then the difficulty of the Annapurna Base Camp is easily overcome.